 Below Surface Paint Defects exist within the layers of the paint itself, or even deeper.
 Chemical decontamination sometimes removes these defects with ease .
 However, machine paint polishing, otherwise known as paint correction or buffing is the best means of removal for the vast majority of below surface paint defects.
 Machine correction provides: the most consistent, most efficient, and least invasive means of defect removal.
-However, many conditions exist where hard to reach or strange shaped areas require a skilled hand and accompanying methodologies to fix defects.

 The List of Common Auto Detailing Paint Defects:

 Spider Web Swirl Marks are the common all-direction-type scratches visible on many vehicles on the road.
 These below surface paint defects mask: color, gloss, and reflective nature of the paint.
 Because swirl marks cause light refraction in many random angles.